New to MyHealth?

 - Lecanemab (Lequembi®)

-Learn more about important safety, eligibility, and cost information for lecanemab.
+Learn more about important safety, eligibility, and cost information for Lecanemab.

 Treatment for moderate to severe Alzheimer’s disease

 Memantine (Namenda®) is the only drug approved by the FDA to treat symptoms due to moderate to severe stages of AD.
 Memantine works by reducing the amount of the chemical glutamate in the brain.
 It can be taken alone or with a cholinesterase inhibitor.
-Side effects of memantine may include dizziness and headache.
+Side effects of memantine may include confusion, dizziness and headache.

 Clinical Trials